Home

 You should now be able to use Claude Code with Azure-deployed Claude models.

 You’re all set!
-Type claude in the Ubuntu terminal and ask a general question such as “Explain quantum computing.”
+Type claude in PowerShell and ask a general question such as “Explain quantum computing.”

 Note: Claude operates inside a project folder.
 It saves settings in that folder.
 It’s Claude’s workspace.